Setting up Distro Tracker¶

 Distro Tracker currently depends on the following Debian packages:

-Here is the list of required packages for development on Debian Buster:
+Here is the list of required packages for development on Debian Bullseye:

-If you are using Debian Stretch, you will need to enable stretch-backports before attempting to do local development of Distro Tracker.
+If you are using Debian Buster, you will need to enable buster-backports and install Django from there before attempting to do local development of Distro Tracker.

 Distro Tracker does not rely on any database specific features and as such should be able to run on top of any database server.
 The only possible known issue is when using sqlite3 which has a limit on the number of query parameters of 999 on some systems.